malaikact/66-Days-of-Data/Day 1 - 11/README.md

 **Day 10**
 Day 4 of the Lightouse Labs challenge was about for loops.
 It was a great refresher as I had forgotten some small features regarding the for loops.
 I also started learning about geospatial analysis on Kaggle and I've completed the first two lessons in the course!

+**Day 11**
+Day 5 of the Lighthouse Labs challenge focused on conditional logic and control statements.
+It was nice to refresh my memory on the rules associated with these features.